d-aleman/JavaDistanceCalculator/README.md

 # JavaDistanceCalculator
-A demo of using GitHub
+A demo of using GitHub.
+Loops until user elects to quit.